woman using keypad access control technology

 The COVID-19 pandemic tremendously affected how we see touchless systems, from public entryways and towel dispensers in the restroom to food and grocery deliveries.
 Touchless technology is here to stay.

 Touchless access control systems are especially popular because of the convenience and health safety they offer users.
-To implement touchless access control, some systems may utilize facial recognition.
+To implement touchless access control, some systems may utilize facial recognition or proximity technology.
 But most systems use credentials like a proximity card or a mobile app.
 Then, users won’t have to touch as many surfaces when accessing the property.

 No matter the credential, touchless access control maintains the health of users without sacrificing the property’s security.